This project page includes a description of 3D graphics and 3D modeling features implemented in the program

 To avoid code duplication while separating features with different core functionalities, I created three main program modes: BASIC, SCENE, and IMAGE PROCESSING mode.

-things easier (no pun intended), I included a make-file in the top-level directory.
+To make things easier (no pun intended), I included a make-file in the top-level directory.

 Unfortunately, I have only gotten the program to compile and run properly on Mac OS machines, but I hope to extend the program to different platforms in the future.

-After you cd
+After you cd into the 3d-renderer directory:

 Use to test 3D rendering techniques on a single object at a time.